March 1, 2018

 There are many things bands and artists can do to ease their long days in the recording studio in to a fluid and productive set of days or weeks.
 We’ve been making records for decades and have a few suggestions to help you in that transition from the rehearsal space to the recording studio.

 - “Crew.” – Try and keep friends and family in the studio to a minimum or none at all.
-Unless they are there to play on the record, they probably shouldn’t be there.
+Unless they are there to perform on the record, they probably shouldn’t be there.

 - “Turn off your cell phone.” – Seriously, there is no excuse.
 Turn it off.
 You are in the studio to work.
 Not text or take calls.
 Unless it’s to order a delicious pizza!